Snap-sec/blog/_posts/2022-10-01-Security-Explained-open-redirect.md

 ## Where is the problem

-Now the question is which part of the code snippet is vulnerable , and What makes it vulnerable?
+Now the question is which part of the code snippet is vulnerable , and what makes it vulnerable?

 The vulnerability in this case is rather straightforward: the current code snippet adds the value of the 'url' parameter to the response header that is transmitted to the client without any input constraints.
 Therefore `header('Location:'.$url);` is the actual piece of code that causes this vulnerability.